Summary

-On November 2, 2022, the central bank is generally expected to increase its benchmark interest rate by another 75 basis points.
+On November 2, 2022, the central bank increased its benchmark interest rate by another 75 basis points.
 This would be the fourth jumbo-sized rate increase of 75 basis points in 2022.

 Unfortunately, this means that pressure on valuation and net interest margin is growing for mortgage real estate investment trusts like Annaly Capital Management, Inc. (NYSE:NLY).